-(a) Effective July 1, 2016, the following minimum salary floors will be in effect for all career NTTF appointments:
+a.
+The following minimum salary floors will be in effect for all NTTF in the Career or Retired classifications:

-6 i.
-PE/Rec \$ 26,000
+i.
+PE/Rec \$26,000

-7 ii.
+ii.
 Research Assistants \$34,000

-8 iii.
+iii.
 All Others \$39,000

-- 9 (b) The minimum salary floor for Pro Tem and Visiting NTTF will be 90% of the corresponding career floor. - 11 (c) The minimum salary floor for Postdoctoral Scholars will be the same as subsection (a)(iii) above.
+b.
+The minimum salary floor for Pro Tem and Visiting NTTF will be 90% of the corresponding career floor.

+c.
+The salary floor for Postdoctoral Scholars on 9-month appointments will be no less than the salary listed in 4.a.iii.